-- Ask for help: If you’re struggling with a mental disorder at work, there is nothing wrong with asking for help.
-That help may look differently for everyone, be it talk therapy, telling a co-worker, or taking time off.
+Ask for help: If you’re struggling with a mental disorder at work, there is nothing wrong with asking for help.
+That help may look different for everyone, be it talk therapy, telling a co-worker, or taking time off.
 Either way, sometimes the best way to help yourself is to start asking for help.
-If you’re someone who has a co-worker struggling with mental disorder, pay attention and reach out to them if they need help.
+If you’re someone who has a co-worker struggling with a mental disorder, pay attention and reach out to them if they need help.

 While I’m still learning to navigate my bipolar disorder, this experience has taught me (and hopefully others) some helpful lessons.
 I have learned to manage it better and am continuing to advance in my career path.

 My hope is that companies make a more concerted effort to improve their training on mental health disorders in the workplace.
 I also hope that by sharing my story, I can help others with bipolar disorder to excel at work.

 Remote work or no work?
 Concerns about WFH vs. returning to office

 (EDITORIAL) There is an ever-growing divide and concern between employers and employees regarding policies over work in office or from home.